jefferal/node-xml2js-wa/README.md

 This repository has been cloned from the original repository, based on version 0.0.4:

-This workaround has been implemented by fixing a version of the dependency xmlbuilder to make it compatible with old versions of node.
+This workaround has been implemented to fix a version of the dependency `xmlbuilder` to make it compatible with old versions of node.